selvataas/selvataas/README.md

 ### Data Science & AI Enthusiast
 Analyzing data, working on data-driven artificial intelligence projects, and participating in projects, I am someone who is curious and eager to explore.
 As a mathematician, I possess good teamwork skills, an open mind, and high motivation.
 I excel in solution-oriented work, analytical thinking, problem-solving ability, and have confident communication skills.
 I work as a data scientist at Topfiyt.
 I love to work on projects on data-driven artificial intelligence.

-- 🌍 I'm based in Sivas
+- 🌍 I'm based in İstanbul
 - ✉️ You can contact me at selvataas@gmail.com
 - 🧠 I’m currently learning Deep Learning